 We talked about Chin's plans to plant mango trees at his home, Monsanto, and the local agriculture.
 I'm pretty sure I have a cold.
 I also have a growing concern about having less feeling in my lips and tongue for the last few days.
 Things would go back to normal eventually.
 Tengboche is 16.2 miles from Gorak Shep, (approx. 9 pee breaks).
 That's where we crash for the night.

 I had a chocolate pancake for breakfast.
 We had lunch in Phakding where we saw a television for the first time in over a week.
 It was showing a Bollywood action film.
 It reminded me of Kung Fu Theater.
 We arrived in Lukla at 2:45 pm.
-There was no hot water, and no internet, but we still had Bollywood TV.
+There was no hot water and no internet, but we still had Bollywood TV.
 Our flight was scheduled to leave early the next morning.

-I went to the fake Starbucks down the road, and it was really nice.
-Lots of sun, secluded spots, and wicker furniture, I had a slice of cake and a Snickers bar.
+I went to the fake Starbucks down the road, and it was nice.
+With lots of sun, secluded spots, and wicker furniture, I had a slice of cake and a Snickers bar.
 My body wasn't used to so much sugar at once, and it was too much to handle.
 That night, the folks returning partied it up, and the place resembled Ft Lauderdale during spring break, (only slightly colder).

 we said goodbye to Lakpa.
 I tipped him and donated my coat.
-We were the first flight out, but due to cloudy skies, the plane left 2.5 hours late.
+We were on the first flight out, but due to cloudy skies, the plane left 2.5 hours late.
 The weather at Lukla can make flying very dangerous, and it changes fast.
 There are never any guarantees that your flight will be leaving when it should.
 There would only be three flights leaving Lukla that day, and we were fortunate.
 A lot of trekkers got stuck there for at least another day.

 As soon as we got back to Kathmandu, we met up with Ramat Nepal Spirit and gave him a report on how the trip went.
 If you ever do a trek in Nepal, I recommend going through him.